gaehlerm/SoftwareEngineering/README.md

 # 41. Working with existing projects

 Up to this point everything was great.
 We had no restrictions what so ever.
 I could tell you whatever I wanted.
-“One beer please!
+"One beer please!
 Just before I am forced to tell you how to wiggle around in an existing project."
 Yes, working on existing projects can be hard.
 Sometimes the developers made some very obvious mistakes.
 But at the same time, it is really hard to keep everything in shape.
-In every software development there will be this point where you ask yourself “Gosh, how did I screw up this code so badly?"
+In every software development there will be this point where you ask yourself "Gosh, how did I screw up this code so badly?"
 Even if you follow all the advice this book gives.
 It will happen to everyone.
 So, if you start with your first job and the code looks nothing like what I explained so far, don’t be disappointed.
 Don’t be too harsh with your boss.
 Yes, it is not really motivating to work with bad code.
 But there is still a lot you can learn.
 And unless some extremely fundamental flaws were made it is very well possible to make improvements.

 You might be motivated to suggest a complete rewrite of the code.
 You may do that, though I do not recommend it.
 A complete rewrite is hardly ever an option.
 It takes years, costs millions and very often the final code is not that much better.
 Generally, it is better to improve the existing code.
 You spot something you want to improve.
 You write tests and start refactoring.
 This may seem tedious to you but you always have to consider that the code was written by many programmers over many years.
 It’s worth millions.
 You are not going to fix it in a few months.